 Step 1: Learn to self-motivate

 Employees must keep in mind that effective self-motivation is one of the things that distinguishes high-achieving professionals from everyone else.
 This means that in order to address this situation you may need to look inwards first and remind yourself what usually motivates you and remember the goals behind the tasks at hand.
 Goals motivate, whilst chores don’t, after all!
 Dividing your tasks into quarters is also a tactic that will trick your mind into avoiding those slumps in between projects.
 It has been proven that people tend to work harder in the beginning and the end of a project.

 Step 2: Challenge your negative thinking

-Step 3: Giving advise, might get you advise back
+Step 3: Giving advice, might get you advice back

 Step 4: Surround yourself with people who motivate you.

 Find those people who share similar goals to you, or even have your best interests at heart (such as your spouse or a close friend).
 You may find through them the motivation you need.
 Remind yourself that you are the sum of people you surround yourself with.
 If you surround yourself with negativity, you will feel worse.

 Don’t make it about yourself.
 Remember that just like you, many leaders have had to adapt to a new reality and whilst many may be working on improving their feedback skills, it takes time.
 First work on improving and developing your own reserves of confidence and motivation.
 Good luck!